Victims of car accidents caused by driver negligence may be entitled to compensation for their injuries. A car accident attorney can help.

 When car accidents involve motorcyclists, victims often face more severe injuries and are at greater risk of death.
 Understanding the common causes of motorcycle accidents in New York, NY can help drivers and motorcyclists avoid such dangerous accidents.

-The attorneys of Douglas & London are experienced in helping victims of motorcycle accidents obtain the maximum settlement for their injuries.
+The New York motorcycle accident lawyers of Douglas & London are experienced in helping victims of motorcycle accidents obtain the maximum settlement for their injuries.
 If you have been injured in a motorcycle accident, we welcome you to schedule a consultation today.

 Motorcycle accidents may be caused by the motorcyclist or another driver on the road.
 Because of the small profile of motorcycles, the speed at which they can travel, and the fact that they can maneuver between vehicles, motorcycles can be difficult for other vehicles to see.